 Previously thought to only affect children, ADHD can continue to affect patients into adulthood.
 As many as 60% of the affected individuals continue to show significant symptoms as adults.

 Adults with ADHD are more likely to have interpersonal difficulties with employers and coworkers.
 They are also more likely to be dismissed from employment.
 ADHD adults often have difficulties in relationships.
 If unmedicated, ADHD adults have significantly higher risks of drug abuse.
 People with ADHD also tend to rake up higher healthcare costs for themselves and their families.

 A Practitioner Review from The Journal Of Child Psychology and Psychiatry summarizes the causes of ADHD as follows.

 No single risk factor explains ADHD.
-Both inherited and noninherited factors contribute and their effects are interdependent.
+Both inherited and noninherited factors contribute and their effects are interdependent5.

-So no one knows exactly what causes ADHD, but genetic has been identified to be a substantial component.
+So no one knows exactly what causes ADHD, but genetic has been identified to be a substantial component6.

 ADHD usually runs in the family.
 Family, twin, adoption, segregation analysis, and molecular genetic studies show that the heritability rates are high, around 71-90%.
 Children with ADHD first degree relatives (e.g. parents, siblings) are up to eight times more likely to also have ADHD.

 Despite the strong inherited contribution to ADHD, environmental interactions also play a significant role because they can influence how genes are expressed.

 Several environmental factors have been identified to be associated with ADHD.
 Notice the word association.
 It means the associated factor is more likely to be found in people with ADHD.
 But since no causal relationships have been established, it may or may not be the cause.